Eastern & Oriental Express: Singapore to Bangkok

 Head out to explore this city and sovereign state in the afternoon, or choose to simply relax and unwind in your hotel, making use of some of the luxurious facilities on offer.

-You can also see the gigantic golden Reclining Buddha at Wat Pho and enjoy a tradtional Thai massage at the end of a busy day of sightseeing.
+You can also see the gigantic golden Reclining Buddha at Wat Pho and enjoy a traditional Thai massage at the end of a busy day of sightseeing.

-Your holiday comes to an end today as you check out of your hotel and take a private transfer to the airport for your flight back to the UK, arriving the same evening.
+Your holiday comes to an end today as you check out of your hotel and take a private transfer to the airport for your flight back to the UK (not included).

 Typical hotels on this itinerary